xanderjakeq/portfolio-template/README.md

 into 'portfolio' div

-Then set `.portfolio-height(num)` in index.less with `num` is the number of projects.
+Then set `.portfolio-height(num)` in index.less with `num` as the number of projects.
 It should be in the portfolio block inside `index.less`.

-Depending on the content of inside your project dive, you might need to edit `@project-height` variables at the top of index.less file.
+Depending on the content of inside your project div, you might need to edit `@project-height` variables at the top of index.less file.

 ### Notes
 - You need to install [less-watch-compiler](https://www.npmjs.com/package/less-watch-compiler)